bregman-arie/devops-exercises/README.md

 <details>
 <summary>Can you describe an example of a CI (and/or CD) process starting the moment a developer submitted a change/PR to a repository?</summary><br><b>

-There is no one answer for such question as CI processes vary depending on the technologies used and the type of the project to where the change was submitted.
+There are many answers for such question as CI processes vary depending on the technologies used and the type of the project to where the change was submitted.
 Such processes can include one or more of the following stages:

 * Compile